Meet all the Founding Trustees who assisted with the set up during 2010 and culminating with the Trust being formed as of March 2011.

 Grant worked with Porirua, Wellington and Greater Wellington Councils and Ngati Toa to establish the Porirua Harbour and Catchment Community Trust in 2010.
 Grant is a founding trustee, the inaugural Chairperson and comes from a conservation background.
 He was a trustee on Pauatahanui Inlet Community Trust and is a member of IPENZ and the Institute of Directors.

-Jenny is the greater Wellington Regional Council representative on the Porirua Harbour Trust.
-She was Mayor of Porirua City 1998-2010 during which time she led the campaign with GWRC, Ngati Toa and GOPI to establish the Pauatahanui Inlet Community Trust and gained ongoing Porirua City Council funding ($2.6M) for Porirua Harbour restoration ensuring the development of the Porirua Harbour and Catchment Strategy and the setting up of this trust.
-She is determined to see implementation of the Porirua Harbour and Catchment Strategy and Detailed Action Plan goals (reducing sediment rates and pollutants inputs and restoring ecological health of the harbour) and ensuring GW resources are available to assist this to happen.
+Jenny was the greater Wellington Regional Council representative on the Porirua Harbour Trust.
+She was Mayor of Porirua City 1998-2010 during which time she led the campaign with GWRC, Ngati Toa and GOPI to establish the Pauatahanui Inlet Community Trust and gained ongoing Porirua City Council funding ($2.6M) for Porirua Harbour restoration ensuring the development of the Porirua Harbour and Catchment Strategy and the setting up of the Porirua Harbour trust.

 Lindsay has a long background in public policy and strategy, especially environmental policy as Deputy Secretary for the Environment.
-He is now a consultant on strategy and policy issues and related performance.
 He lives in Whitby overlooking the Pauatahanui Inlet.
 Lindsay is an active user of the Porirua Harbour’s waterways and enjoys kayaking and sailing.
 He is passionate about improving the quality of the harbour system and its contributing catchment.
+Lindsay is also currently the Chairperson of the Guardians of Pauatahanui Inlet (GOPI)

 John spent his working career as a professional engineer working for local and regional government in Wellington, specialising in water supply.
 His particular retirement interest is in catchment restoration and he leads the Churton Park Revegetation Group.
 He is active in community affairs and is a Fellow of the Institution of Professional Engineers New Zealand.

-John is a Whitby resident and has been a member of the Guardians of Pauatahanui Inlet since 2000, but has had a long-term love affair with Pauatahanui Inlet sincve arriving in New Zealand in 1976.
-He has been on the GOPI committee since 2002 and became Chairperson in 2003.
-He has been a trustee on the Pauatahanui Inlet Community Trust since 2004.
+John is a Whitby resident and has been a member of the Guardians of Pauatahanui Inlet since 2000, but has had a long-term love affair with Pauatahanui Inlet since arriving in New Zealand in 1976.
+John has a longstanding involvement with GOPI.
 John was a member of the School of Biological Sciences at Victoria University of Wellington for 25 years, first as Professor of Zoology and then as Dean of Science, until retiring in 2001.
 His research interests are in marine ecology – some of his research was done in Pauatahanui Inlet.

-Wiremu was the iwi Representative for Te Runanga o Toa Rangatira and a founding trustee, living in the Pa and active harbour user.
-The opportunity to represent my iwi and community was a very attractive proposition for him.
+Wiremu was the iwi Representative for Te Runanga o Toa Rangatira and a founding trustee, living in the Pa and an active harbour user.
 Wiremu stepped down as a trustee in Martch 2013.